A Glioblastoma PDE-ODE model including chemotaxis and vasculature: Introduction

 In \cite{Jan_2014}, the authors use the Fisher-Kolmogorov equation to reproduce the infiltrative characteristic of the GBM.
 However, more complex mathematical models are also built to simulate phenomena such that the tumor ring and the regularity surface of the GBM.
 One model appears in \cite{Victor_2020} where the tumor ring is studied by a PDE-ODE system of two equations (proliferative tumor and necrosis).
 In \cite{Romero_2021,Romero2_2020}, the authors present a PDE-ODE system with three equations (proliferative tumor, necrosis and vasculature) which is able to capture different behaviours of tumor ring and regularity surface of the GBM via a nonlinear diffusion tumor increasing with vasculature. \\

-In this paper, we present a PDE-ODE system, also with three equations (tumor, necrosis and vasculature) but, with chemotaxis term (tumor directed to vasculature) and we study the biological behaviours of the GBM such as the tumor ring volume, studied in \cite{Victor_2020,Julian_2016}, and the regularity surface considered in \cite{Victor_2018}, and compare the results with those in \cite{Romero_2021,Romero2_2020}. \\
+In this paper, we present a PDE-ODE system, also with three equations (tumor, necrosis and vasculature) and we study the biological behaviours of the GBM such as the tumor ring volume, studied in \cite{Victor_2020,Julian_2016}, and the regularity surface considered in \cite{Victor_2018}.
+Unlike the system considered in \cite{Romero_2021,Romero2_2020}, we have included a chemotaxis term.
+This term has been already introduced to model the movement of some populations towards a higher concentration of the chemical substance or another living organism, see for instance the reviews given in \cite{Bellomo,EC,HP,Hor,Per} and the references herein.
+Specifically, in this paper, we have included the chemotaxis term modelling the movement of tumor to vasculature. \\

 Some previous chemotactic PDE-ODE models have been extensively studied in the literature, see for instance \cite{Chaplain_2000,Sleeman_1997,Stevens_2000,Othmer_1997} where the authors model the cells movement with a parabolic-ODE system.
 Specifically, in \cite{Othmer_1997} a system of PDEs is considered using a probabilistic framework of reinforced random walks.
 The authors analyse various combinations of taxis and local dynamics giving examples of aggregation, blow-up and collapse.
 Later, in \cite{Sleeman_1997}, some analytical and numerical results which support the numerical observations of \cite{Othmer_1997} are presented using a similar model than in \cite{Othmer_1997}.
 Moreover, in \cite{Anderson_1998,Chaplain_2000} a model of tumor inducing angiogenesis is proposed consisting of a equation with chemotaxis and haptotaxis term, and two nonlinear ODEs.
 Finally, in \cite{Stevens_2000} a stochastic system related to bacteria and particles of chemical substances is discussed where the position of each particle is described by a equation of a chemotaxis system. \\